-Where period specifies the timeout period in minutes between 1 and 35791.
-The default is to never time out (0).
+The period argument specifies the timeout period in minutes between 1 and 35791.
+The default is to never time out (zero minutes).
 To restore the default, enter the no form of this command.

-Use this command to ensure that the security appliance has the most recent image and configuration.
+Use the auto-update timeout command to be sure that the adaptive security appliance has the most recent image and configuration.
 This condition is reported with system log message 201008.

-In the following example, a security appliance is configured to poll an AUS with IP address 209.165.200.224, at port number 1742, from the outside interface, with certificate verification.
+In the following example, an adaptive security appliance is configured to poll an Auto Update Server with the IP address 209.165.200.224, at port number 1742, from the outside interface, with certificate verification.

-It is also configured to use the hostname of the security appliance as the device ID.
-It is configured to poll every Friday and Saturday night at a random time between 10:00 p.m. and 11:00 p.m.
-On a failed polling attempt, it will try to reconnect to the AUS 10 times, and wait 3 minutes between attempts at reconnecting.
+The adaptive security appliance is also configured to use the hostname as the device ID and to poll an Auto Update Server every Friday and Saturday night at a random time between 10:00 p.m. and 11:00 p.m.
+On a failed polling attempt, the adaptive security appliance will try to reconnect to the Auto Update Server ten times, and will wait three minutes between attempts at reconnecting, as shown in the following example:

 '''

 hostname(config)# auto-update server

 https://jcrichton:farscape@209.165.200.224:1742/management source outside

 verify-certificate

-hostname(config)# auto-update device-id hostname
+hostname (config)# auto-update device-id hostname

-hostname(config)# auto-update poll-at Friday Saturday 22:00 randomize 60 2 10
+hostname (config)# auto-update poll-at Friday Saturday 22:00 randomize 60 2 10

 '''